How to get tickets: Harry Potter and the Cursed Child

 Hold on to your sorting hats and get ready to book Harry Potter and the Cursed Child tickets

-Harry Potter and the Cursed Child ticket release: Tuesday 25 April 2017
+Harry Potter and the Cursed Child ticket release: Saturday 16 September at 11am

-Hold on to your sorting hats and get ready for the next round of Harry Potter booking: 75,000 new tickets for Harry Potter and the Cursed Child parts one and two will be released and here's all you need to know.
+Hold on to your sorting hats and get ready for the next round of Harry Potter booking: three months of new advance tickets for Harry Potter and the Cursed Child parts one and two will be released tomorrow and here's all you need to know.

 Prices begin at £15, and there will be 300 tickets for every performance priced at £20 or less for each part.